By Lindsey Piercy.

 What does the IBH Cognate Area of Study offer MSW students?

-Enriched learning opportunities through coursework and specialized trainings that prepare students for professional practice in integrated healthcare settings.
+- Enriched learning opportunities through coursework and specialized trainings that prepare students for professional practice in integrated healthcare settings.

-Two-semester advanced practicum placements in primary care medical clinics with on-site mentoring from licensed behavioral health providers.
+- Two-semester advanced practicum placements in primary care medical clinics with on-site mentoring from licensed behavioral health providers.

-Stipends of $10,000 for full-time students and $5,000 for part-time students.
+- Stipends of $10,000 for full-time students and $5,000 for part-time students.

 Why do IBH students receive stipends?

 The stipends are part of an initiative by the federal government to build up the social work workforce in Kentucky, with the aim of increasing the number of IBH social workers.
 The College of Social Work has been awarded a 4-year Health Resources and Services Administration (HRSA) grant to prepare students and health care professionals for work in IBH settings.